astraut-solutions/easy-risk-register/docs/reference/high-level.md

 ## Concept

-A lightweight, cross-industry web app that empowers small and medium-sized organizations to identify, assess, and visualize operational, security, or compliance risks — delivering enterprise-level insights without the bloat, complexity, or high costs of traditional systems.
+A lightweight, privacy-first web app that empowers small and medium-sized organizations to identify, assess, and visualize operational, cyber security, and compliance risks - delivering enterprise-level insights without the bloat, complexity, or high costs of traditional systems.

 ## Problem